briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 ## 537.03   Assault

-1. _(a)_ No person shall knowingly cause or attempt to cause physical harm to another or to another’s unborn.
+1. _(a)_ No person shall knowingly cause or attempt to cause physical harm to another or to another's unborn.

-2. _(b)_ No person shall recklessly cause serious physical harm to another or to another’s unborn.
+2. _(b)_ No person shall recklessly cause serious physical harm to another or to another's unborn.

 3. _(c)_